hongpham/Workshop-Protect-your-IoT-fleet/docs/Module 5: Send security alerts to your favourite messaging platform/README.md

 ### 3.1 Create a Slack Incoming WebHook

-1. Start by setting up an [incoming webhook integration](https://my.slack.com/services/new/incoming-webhook/).
+Start by setting up an [incoming webhook integration](https://my.slack.com/services/new/incoming-webhook/).
 Choose the channel that Webhook will post messages to and click **Add Incoming Webhooks integration**

-2. Note down the **Webhook URL** and save it in your favourite text editor.
+Note down the **Webhook URL** and save it in your favourite text editor.

+### 3.2 Create Lambda function to post messages to Slack

-3. Sign in to your AWS account.
+Sign in to your AWS account.
 Go to Lambda console and create a Lambda function to post the message to the channel.

-4. Click **Create function**.
-Select **Author from Scratch**
+Click **Create function**.
+Select **Author from Scratch**.

 <img src="../images/lambdaslack.png"/>

-5. Name this lambda function.
+Name this lambda function.
 Chose **Python 3.8** for Runtime, and choose **Create a new role with basic Lambda permissions** for Execution Role.
 Click **Create function**

-6. Replace the code in Lambda function with Python code below.
+Replace the code in Lambda function with Python code below.
 You can also download it from [LambdaWebhookSlack.py](../LambdaWebhookSlack.py).
 Remember to click Save

 ```python